 5. Make Your House A Non-Smoking Zone

 Forget about the dangers of cigarette smoking and inhaling secondhand smoke.
-We now have thirdhand smoke to worry about and the problem is very, very real.
+We

 The sticky, toxic particulate matter like nicotine clings to walls, ceilings, and surrounding upholsteries, re-emit back into the air around us, and combine with the already existing environmental pollutants.
 Studies have found that residual nicotine can react with common indoor air pollutants to respectively form carcinogenic compounds and ultrafine particulate matter that can pass through the human tissue.6